LArSoft/larsoft.github.io/wiki/AnalysisExample.md

 “MBD” stands for “MicroBooNE Development”, but you could use any alias you wish.
 Remember that the alias command must be a single line in the file, even though it may be displayed as more than one line above.

-Checkout the AnalysisExample package to your development directory(#Checkout-the-AnalysisExample-package-to-your-development-directory)
+Checkout the AnalysisExample package to your development directory
 ------------------------------------------------------------------------------------------------------------------------------------------

 The best way to get AnalysisExample and its associated documentation is by checking out the `larexamples` product from the repository.
 (As you will learn as you work with LArSoft, you can only checkout code on the “product” level; you cannot just checkout an individual package.)
 This is covered in the [quick-start guide](https://cdcvs.fnal.gov_Quick-start_guide_to_using_and_developing_LArSoft_code_).
 I’m going to do this with variables, as I did above: